 I stand lost – lost for an answer.

-This doctor tells, “See, there are vaccines but at this stage there is no guarantee that it can be stopped”.
+This doctor tells, “See, there are vaccines but at this stage, there is no guarantee that it can be stopped”.
 He continues, “It’s only 50-50 chance”.

 He even makes an effort to pacify my agitating wife by summoning all his knowledge on women’s psychology in saving money; he tells “the cost of prevention vaccine is much more than the cost of treating the disease”.
-He is pleased with his suggestion but it is clearly a proof of him sleeping through his psychology class.
+He is pleased with his suggestion but it is clear proof of him sleeping through his psychology class.